kotsiossp97/fs22-mod-directory-changer/README.md

 You can edit the available directories, through the option under the menu button on the app bar.

 ## Download
-You can download the app through the Releases link of GitHub.
+You can download the app through the `Assets` Section in the Releases link of GitHub.

 # Screenshots
 ![Alt text](/screenshots/screen1.png?raw=true "Screenshot 1")